-Any adverse results at the MSI Group or sub-portfolio level, that may point to weaknesses in model performance or data inaccuracies, are reported, analysed and discussed by the firm's MSI Group Market Risk Backtesting Review Forum.
-Findings or recommendations from this forum are escalated to UK firm management who are responsible for authorising any further model analysis or model remediation efforts.
+Any backtesting results that may point to weaknesses in model performance or data inaccuracies, are reported, analysed and discussed by the firm's MSI Group Market Risk Backtesting Review Forum.
+Findings or recommendations from this forum are escalated to Model Oversight and Risk Committees who are responsible for authorising any further model analysis or model remediation efforts.
+The results of backtesting and model performance monitoring are also reported to the regulator on a periodic basis.